peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 **Returns:**

-* <code>true</code> If the disposition type is attachment; otherwise,
+* <code>true</code> If the disposition type is attachment; otherwise, .
  <code>false</code>.

 ### getParameters
-    public final Map<String,String> getParameters() Gets a list of parameter names associated with this object and their values.<p>For the "filename" parameter, the value of that parameter is not adapted with the ContentDisposition.MakeFilename method; see the documentation for the ContentDisposition class.</p>
+    public final Map<String,String> getParameters() Gets a list of parameter names associated with this object and their values.
+ <p>For the "filename" parameter, the value of that parameter is not
+ adapted with the ContentDisposition.MakeFilename method; see the documentation for the ContentDisposition class. </p>

 **Returns:**

-* A read-only list of parameter names associated with this object and their values.getNOTE(): Previous versions erroneously stated that the list will be sorted by name.
+* A read-only list of parameter names associated with this object and their values.
+NOTE: Previous versions erroneously stated that the list will be sorted by name.
 In fact, the names will not be guaranteed to appear in any particular order; this is at least the case in version 0.10.0.

 ### toString
     public String toString()